psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 Lo! the two are speeding on their way.
 They saw the witch's daughter coming after them like the wind.
 She has almost over-taken them now.
 Said the gentleman to the maiden: 'Wish thyself a duck and me a running stream; when she tries to catch thee dive beneath the water.'
 She did so.
 The youth was transformed into a running stream and the girl turned herself into a duck.

 And now the witch's daughter overtakes them.
 She approached the duck; she tried to catch her.
-'Duck, duck, pretty little duck,' quoth she; 'hast thou seen any one pass this way ? '
+'Duck, duck, pretty little duck,' quoth she; 'hast thou seen any one pass this way?'

 Every time that she came close to the little duck, the little duck dived beneath the water.